-Staff from Tufts University School of Veterinary Medicine and the University of New Hampshire Veterinary Diagnostic Laboratory performed necropsies on 21 adult loons from Squam Lake that were found dead between 2004 and 2021 (to date).
-The majority of these loons died as a result of human causes: 9 loons died as a result of ingested lead fishing tackle; 4 loons were killed by boat strikes; and 1 died as a result of a gunshot wound.
+Staff from Tufts University School of Veterinary Medicine and the University of New Hampshire Veterinary Diagnostic Laboratory performed necropsies on 22 adult loons from Squam Lake that were found dead between 2004 and 2021.
+The majority of these loons died as a result of human causes: 9 loons died as a result of ingested lead fishing tackle; 4 loons were killed by boat strikes; 1 died as a result of a gunshot wound; and 2 loons died from avian malaria.
 Many more Squam Lake loons missing during this time period remain unaccounted for and are presumed to have died on their ocean wintering grounds, possibly as a result of poor body condition resulting from exposure to contaminants and other stressors on Squam.

-Since the opening of the reconstructed public boat launch in 2001, the rate of mortality from lead fishing tackle on Squam Lake has increased by 89% (Figure 8) and is more than twice the overall statewide rate of lead mortality during the same period.
-Loon populations may be negatively impacted by the loss of even 0.4% of their population annually from human causes; and, between 2001 and 2020, Squam lost on average 1.7% of its adult loon population annually due to lead fishing tackle alone.
-Although it is not possible to demonstrate causation, it is worth noting that, since 2001, the number of boats counted in the annual Squam Lakes Association boat census, the number of fishing tournaments, and the number of boats participating in fishing tournaments have all increased.
+Since the opening of the reconstructed public boat launch in 2001, the rate of mortality from lead fishing tackle on Squam Lake has increased by 89% (Figure 7) and is more than twice the overall statewide rate of lead mortality during the same period.
+Loon populations may be negatively impacted by the loss of even 0.4% of their population annually from human causes (LPC, unpubl. data; Dillingham and Fletcher 2008); and, between 2001 and 2021, Squam lost on average 1.7% of its adult loon population annually due to lead fishing tackle alone.
+Although it is not possible to demonstrate causation, it is worth noting that, since 2001, the number of boats counted in the Squam Lakes Association boat census, the number of fishing tournaments, and the number of boats participating in fishing tournaments have all increased.

-Figure 8: Population rates of lead mortality on Squam Lake vs. statewide population rates of lead mortality.
+Figure 7: Population rates of lead mortality on Squam Lake vs. statewide population rates of lead mortality.